Now That You're Done Laughing, What Is "Cats" Actually About?

 Who are the Jellicle Cats?

-In the movie, Jennifer Hudson plays Grizabella, Taylor Swift is the foxy Bombalurina, Idris Elba is Macavity the criminal "mystery cat," Jason Derulo takes on Rum Tum Tugger's rock-star energy, James Cordon is Bustopher Jones, Ian McKellan is Gus the Theater Cat — the list goes on.
+In the movie, Jennifer Hudson plays Grizabella, Taylor Swift is the foxy Bombalurina, Idris Elba is Macavity the criminal "mystery cat," Jason Derulo takes on Rum Tum Tugger's rock-star energy, James Corden is Bustopher Jones, Ian McKellen is Gus the Theater Cat — the list goes on.
 Each sings his or her own song to Deuteronomy.
 "Mr. Mistoffelees" and "Rum Tug Tugger" are especially bops.

 For Judi Dench, who plays Old Deuteronomy, Cats the movie is a full circle moment: She was cat as Grizabella in the 1981 London production, but then tore her Achilles tendon and had to withdraw.